France 2 - The platforms of the Institut de Biologie Structurale managed by Integrated Structural Biology Grenoble (ISBG).

 Access to 950, 850, 700, and several 600 MHz instruments, equipped with most recent Bruker electronics (Avance III HD) and cryogenically cooled probes for high-sensitivity solution-state NMR applications.
 Standard Bruker experiment libraries, as well as additional in-house libraries for optimised fast NMR data acquisition (e.g. SOFAST, BEST, and HADAMAC-type experiments) are available.
 Fast-mixing equipments required for real-time studies of kinetic processes such as protein folding are also available.

-The RoBioMol platform, hosted by the Pneumococcus Group of the Institut de Biologie Structurale, and integrated in ISBG, offers high throughput molecular biology processes using automates.
+The Molecular Biology and Protein Expression Automated Platform, RoBioMol, is hosted by the Pneumococcus Group of the Institut de Biologie Structurale (IBS).
+It offers high throughput molecular biology processes using automates.

 Current services include:

-The Cellular Imaging platform grants the access to a confocal microscope (spinning disk S-M4D), a video-microscope (V-M4D), and a flow-cytometer (VYB).
-The instruments are optimized to study living cells.
+The Cellular Imaging platform allows the access to a confocal microscope (spinning disk S-M4D), a video-microscope (V-M4D), and a flow-cytometer (VYB).
+The instruments are optimised to study living cells.
 Details are available on the ISBG website.

 The Biophysics platform at ISBG & IBS, Grenoble offers one of the largest ensemble of state-of-the-art technic & methods for in vitro characterizing the intrinsic properties of biological macromolecules in solution, biomolecular interactions and their assemblages.